k247tEK/archVM-Hyper-V/README.md

 ```

 Restart virtual machine.. & test Sound,<br>
-if sound is still not working,
+if sound is still not working, then..

 As of 24th June 2022 `pulseaudio` was updated to `16.1-1`, this breaks xrdp sound, you will have to downgrade `libpulse` & `pulseaudio` to `16.0-1`, and add both to pacman ignore package..